DeanLaz/XTalk/README.md

-# XTalk
+# XTalk - IN REDEVELOPEMENT

-Chat App with Channels
+Chat App with Channels - BEING REDEVELOPED

 ##